Master Plan: 5 Bold Goals

 California will pursue Health Reimagined through the strategies and initiatives listed below.

-Strategy A: Bridging Health Care with Home
+Strategy A: Bridging Health with Home

 Through innovative partnerships with the federal government, health plans, health systems, and community-based organizations, California can innovate and test new models of heath care delivery that maximize access to the services – and, as a result, avoid unnecessary institutionalization.